MerginMaps/docs/src/manage/dashboard-maps/index.md

 ![Mergin Maps dashboard maps](./dashboard-map-properties.webp "Mergin Maps dashboard maps")

 ## Available layers
 Webmaps by default show layers that are packaged with the project.
 These are layers that are loaded from project files.
-This is usually GeoPackage layers, shapefiles layers and background maps that are made available for offline use (e.g. mbtiles, geotiffs, ...).
+These are usually GeoPackage layers, shapefile layers and background maps that are made available for offline use (e.g. mbtiles, geotiffs, ...).

 Layers requiring network connection (e.g. Postgres layers or online background maps) are by default not included on the webmap due to potential performance and connectivity problems.
 However, certain network layers (such as satellite background map) can be added manually, read more in the [following section](#add-custom-background-maps).

 ### Add custom background maps
-If you prefer different background maps than the offical one provided by default, there are currently two ways to add your custom one:
+If you prefer a different background map than the official one provided by default, there are currently two ways to add a custom background map:

-1. **Map-script** - Map-script allows you to programatically update and customize the webmap to your specific needs.
+1. **Map-script** - Map-script allows you to programmatically update and customise the webmap to your specific needs.
 Read more about `map-script` [here](../webmaps-applications/).
 2. **Package your background map** - Make your background map available offline in QGIS.
 This step packages the layer into a file and it will be visible on the webmap afterwards

 :::warning Background maps licensing